 Figure 5: Dashed sub-gallery within the Line drop-down gallery

 - If you don't like the default shadow attribute of the shape, you can change it or even remove it completely.
-With the shape still selected, locate the Effects button within the Format tab, and click the Effects button, to open the Effects drop-down gallery that you can see in Figure 6.
+With the shape still selected, locate the Effects button within the Format tab.
+Click the Effects button, to open the Effects drop-down gallery that you can see in Figure 6.
 Within the Effects drop-down gallery, select the Shadow option to open a sub-gallery with various shadow options as shown on Figure 6.
 To learn more about how to edit and remove shadows, refer to our Advanced Shadow Effect Options tutorial.

 Figure 6: Shadow sub-gallery within the Effects drop-down gallery

-- Figure 7 below shows the shape with changed fill and outline attributes, and without any shadow.
-At this point, the shape looks distinctly different than the default shape attributes you saw in Figure 1, earlier in this page.
+- Figure 7, below shows the shape with changed fill and outline attributes, and without any shadow.
+At this point, the shape looks distinctly different than the Default Shape attributes you saw in Figure 1, earlier in this page.

 Figure 7: New shape attributes